giulioz/react-ol-fiber/README.md

 ### Using primitives

-If you want to use your own already instanced objects, you can use the primitive wrapper and set a custom attach:
+If you want to use your own already instanced objects, you can use the `olPrimitive` wrapper and set a custom attach:

 ```tsx
 function Component() {